ElecGiuseppe-lab/Radix-4_Booth_Multiplier/README.md

 3. Add the provided VHDL source files (the VHDL source files are located in the `Booth_mult_optDynEn/src` directory).
 4. Add time constraint (the file is located in the `Booth_mult_optDynEn/constrs` directory).
 4. Run synthesis and implementation.
-5. Run post-implementation timing simulation (the corresponding testbench are in the `Booth_mult_optDynEn/sim` directory).
+5. Run post-implementation timing simulation and observe the output waveforms (the corresponding testbench are in the `Booth_mult_optDynEn/sim` directory).

 <!-- The link you click to go back to top -->